Peter Whitehouse: Early life

 Whitehouse was born at Birchington in Kent in 1917, the son of Henry and Majorie Whitehouse.
 His father was the Indian general manager of Strauss and Co, a British seed and grain merchant with branches throughout the Indian subcontinent, and Whitehouse spent time in India in his youth.
 His parents were later divorced, his mother living in Maidenhead and at Middle Wallop in Hampshire.

 Whitehouse was educated at Marlborough College where he played in the cricket XI between 1933 and 1935, scoring 355 runs and taking 35 wickets in 1935.
-He was selected for the Lord's Schools side against The Rest in 1935.
+He was selected for the Lord's Schools against The Rest in 1935.
 As a schoolboy he was thought of as a bowling all-rounder who bowled "with beautiful action and length" and developed into a fine all-round player.
 He played five Minor Counties Championship matches for Berkshire County Cricket Club in August 1935 after leaving school.

 His father committed suicide in January 1936 whilst in India, the result of a decision by Strauss and Co. to cease trading.
 Whitehouse went up to New College, Oxford later in the same year.

 Cricket career

 Whitehouse made his first-class cricket debut for Oxford University in June 1936.
 He played for Kent County Cricket Club's Second XI the same season, and won a cricket Blue in 1938, playing 16 first-class matches for the university.
 He appeared in eight matches for Kent in 1937 and 1938.

 In total Whitehouse played in 24 first-class matches, scoring 927 runs and taking 43 wickets.
-His highest score of 91 not out was scored for the university side against Leicestershire in 1936 and his best bowling figures, five wickets taken for the cost of 33 runs, were taken for the same side against Free Foresters in 1938.
+His highest score of 91 not out was scored for the university against Leicestershire in 1936 and his best bowling figures, five wickets taken for the cost of 33 runs, were taken for the same team against Free Foresters in 1938.